Dental crowns – no need to panic, save your tooth with a dental crown

 Preparing Your Tooth for a Crown

 Using CEREC technology, all that waiting is a thing of the past!
-Now, using CEREC technology, Dr. Hatcher can examine, prep, and place the crown on your tooth in a single visit.
+Now, using CEREC technology, the doctors at Triad Dentistry can examine, prep, and place the crown on your tooth in a single visit.
 A photo of the tooth needing the crown is taken and then sent into on-site computers From there, a CEREC milling machine prepares the crown from a porcelain block in as little as ten minutes.
-Once the crown is created, all that is left is for Dr. Hatcher to place the crown over your tooth and send you on your way without the need for any follow-up appointments.
+Once the crown is created, all that is left is for the doctor to place the crown over your tooth and send you on your way without the need for any follow-up appointments.

 Dental Crowns – A cornerstone of Preventive and Cosmetic Dentistry